Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

 \subsubsection{Graph-based Fusion}

-Multi-agent collaboration can be effectively represented as a collaboration graph, where nodes represent individual agent states, and edges signify pairwise collaboration between agents.
-At the core of this collaboration graph lies the GNN, a vital component capable of extracting relational data representations and generating valuable node embeddings.
-These embeddings are derived from local node attributes and encompass information from neighbouring nodes within the graph.
-Consequently, node states can be continuously updated through inter-node communication and a neural network aggregation mechanism that combines received information.
+Multi-agent collaboration can be represented as a collaboration graph, with nodes as agent states and edges as pairwise collaborations.
+At the core is the GNN, which extracts relational data and generates node embeddings using local attributes and neighbouring information.
+Node states are continuously updated through inter-node communication and aggregation.

-In V2VNet \cite{v2vnet2020wang}, each vehicle employed a fully connected GNN \cite{schlichtkrull2018modeling} as an aggregation module, enabling intelligent data fusion from various viewpoints.
-Specifically, received messages were aggregated at each node using a mask-aware accumulation operator, ensuring consideration only of overlapping FoVs.
-Subsequently, a Convolutional Gated Recurrent Unit (ConvGRU) was utilized to update the state of each node and generate the fused intermediate representation.
-The gating mechanism of ConvGRU facilitated information selection for the accumulated received messages based on the current belief of the receiving CAV.
-The study showed that V2VNet successfully balanced accuracy improvements and bandwidth requirements.
+In V2VNet \cite{v2vnet2020wang}, each vehicle used a fully connected GNN \cite{schlichtkrull2018modeling} as an aggregation module for data fusion from various viewpoints.
+Messages were aggregated at each node using a mask-aware accumulation operator, considering overlapping Field of Views (FoVs).
 However, it employed a scalar-valued edge weight to indicate the importance of the neural message from one agent to another, which could not effectively model the strength of collaboration between two agents.

-On the other hand, DiscoNet \cite{disconet2021li} employed an edge encoder to establish a correlation between the ego feature map and the feature map from another agent, generating a matrix-valued edge weight.
-The edge encoder concatenated two feature maps along the channel dimension and applied four convolutional layers for downsampling.
-Additionally, a softmax operation was performed at each cell in the feature map to normalize the edge weights across multiple agents.
-Furthermore, knowledge distillation was utilized to enhance training by constraining post-cooperation feature maps in the intermediate fusion-based student model to align with the early fusion-based teacher model's correspondences.
-This approach promoted improved feature abstraction and aggregation, enhancing object detection performance.
+In contrast, in DiscoNet \cite{disconet2021li}, an edge encoder was employed to establish correlations between feature maps from different agents by generating matrix-valued edge weights.
+Feature maps were concatenated and processed through convolutional layers for downsampling, followed by a softmax operation for normalization.
+Additionally, knowledge distillation was used to enhance training by aligning the intermediate features of a fusion-based student model with those of an early fusion-based teacher model, thereby improving feature abstraction and object detection performance.